 Conclusion

-Whether you are a developer, entrepreneur, creator, or everyday user, understanding Web3 today can prepare you for the digital economy of tomorrow.
+Whether you are a developer, entrepreneur, creator, or everyday internet user, understanding Web3 today can prepare you for the digital economy of tomorrow.